sp2ong/HBMonv2/README.md

     If you want to add your own buttons put the code below the line
     <! --- Own buttons html code ->

-    The logo image you can replace file imaage: img/logo.png
+    The logo image you can replace with file image: img/logo.png

     In config.py you can choose one of the predefined HBmonitor colors or define your own by entering the code in THEME_COLOR

-    In direcotry sysinfo/ you can find info how to setup display SYSTEM Info data in HBMonitor.
+    In directory sysinfo/ you can find info on how to setup display SYSTEM Info data in Monitor.

-    If not need monitor online rules (I am not recommend) please use in config.py BRIDGES_INC = False
+    If not need monitor online rules (I do not recommend please use in config.py BRIDGES_INC = False

 ---